gmurt/ksAws/README.md

 # ksAws
-Delphi interfaces for Amazon Web Services
+Delphi interfaces for Amazon Web Services.
+Tested with XE4 and Delphi 10.3.
+The interfaces will use THttpClient if available, if not it will revert back to Indy for earlier versions of Delphi.

-These are not complete implementations, I am just adding functionality as I require it within my own apps.
+These are not complete implementations of the Amazon APIs, I am just adding functionality as I require it within my own apps.
 If you'd like me add any methods which are not currently supported, let me know.

 Included Interfaces
 -------------------